Individual grants

 If the grant is for a child over the age of 18 we would also ask for details of their income.

 If the parents’ or guardians’ financial circumstances do not change, we will always aim to make our grants available to allow a child to complete the full period at school (or college) up to the next obvious break ie to end of GSCEs or A’Levels.
-However, please note that the means testing is an annual requirement, so if parents or guardians are able to contribute to fees at a later date, they will be expected to do so.
+However, please note that the means testing is an annual requirement, so if parents or guardians are able to contribute to fees at a later date, they may be expected to do so.

 No. Continued Education Allowance (for boarding school) is paid up to a maximum value with parents being expected to pay a minimum of 10% of the fees plus any excess.
 However, the Trustees may consider an application for other specific education related costs not covered by CEA.